sechrest/ficlop-burner/README.md

 ### PhoneGap CLI

-This repository is automatically downloaded by [phonegap-cli][phonegap-cli-url] when you create a new application.
+This repo is automatically downloaded by [phonegap-cli][phonegap-cli-url] when you create a new application.

 ### PhoneGap Build

-Create a new app with the following repository:
+Create a new app with the following repo:

     https://github.com/phonegap/phonegap-start.git